RasaHQ/rasa/docs/docs/reference/rasa/nlu/test.md

 - `errors` - if True incorrect predictions are written to disk
 - `disable_plotting` - if True no plots are created
 - `report_as_dict` - `True` if the evaluation report should be returned as `dict`.
   If `False` the report is returned in a human-readable text format.
-If `None` `report_as_dict` is considered as `True` in case an `output_directory` is given.
+If `extractors`0 `report_as_dict` is considered as `True` in case an `output_directory` is given.

-- `Returns` - dictionary with evaluation results
+- `extractors`4 - dictionary with evaluation results

 #### is\_token\_within\_entity